readium/r2-streamer-js/docs/http.md

 Alternatively, the `show` URL query string parameter can be used (e.g. `/opds2/publications.json?show=all`).

+A JSON-Schema validation report is presented at the bottom of the page, based on the official OPDS2 schema (see `./misc/json-schema/opds/`).

 ## GET /pub/{PUB_ID}

 `{PUB_ID}` is the base64 encoding of a local publication file (server filesystem, therefore limited to app-approved files), or of any arbitrary HTTP URL (see [remote-epub.md](remote-epub.md)).